-Voting in the 2018 Worst roads campaign saw a major rise in voter participation.
-The campaign saw significant engagement, which earned Drummond Road, the title of Niagara’s Worst Road.
-The road has also landed itself on Ontario’s Worst Road list as the sixth worst in the province.
+Voting in the 2019 Worst roads campaign saw a major rise in voter participation.
+The campaign saw significant engagement, which earned McLeod Road the title of Niagara’s Worst Road.
+Eglington Avenue East was voted as Ontario's Worst Road.

 To submit your photos send an email with the photo attached to firstname.lastname@example.org with subject line CAANIA Worst Road.
 Include your first name, the name of the road and its municipality to ensure your photo is added.
 Make sure you are in a safe location before taking a photo of a road.
 Avoid taking photos while driving.
 By submitting your worst roads photo, you are granting permission to CAA Niagara to publish the image(s) in print and online regarding CAA Niagara’s Worst Roads campaign.
 Photos will be used with first name and location only.